 If you’re not feeling sick and don’t need medical care, we recommend you stay at home and continue social distancing.

 Stay up to date on the latest COVID-19 information from vybe and the CDC.

-vybe sends COVID-19 tests to LabCorp and Quest Diagnostics.
+vybe sends COVID-19 PCR and antibody tests to LabCorp and Quest Diagnostics.
 LabCorp is using the Abbott and Roche antibody test platforms.
-Quest is using Abbott and Euroimmun test platforms.
-Also, the antibody test has been authorized by the FDA under an Emergency Use Authorization (EUA).
+Quest is using Abbott and Euroimmun test platforms. vybe performs onsite processing of the Quidel rapid test using the Sofia 2 machine.